US pest-control market, mapped

 By US storefront count, Terminix and Orkin combined run 2.7% of the market.
 The long tail still owns 62%.

-Pest control gets called "consolidating" in every PCT and PE-deal headline.
+Pest control gets called “consolidating” in every trade-press and PE-deal headline.
 That is a revenue and M&A-deal-count story.
-By storefront count, Terminix and Orkin combined run 891 of 32,552 US locations, just 2.7 percent of the market, and the long tail of single-location independents still owns 62.4 percent of every storefront in the country.
+By storefront count, Terminix and Orkin combined run 891 US locations, just 2.7 percent of the market, and the long tail of single-location independents still owns 62.4 percent of every storefront in the country.
 If you are selling into pest control, you are selling into the long tail, not into Rollins and Rentokil.

 That gap matters when you choose your motion.
 A vendor team that builds its entire pipeline around five enterprise logos walks past 20,000 buyers who have a license number, a truck, and a credit card.
 A vendor team that knows the long-tail map can run the same conversation 20,000 times with a different name on the door each week.